 Sleep apnea affects 22 million people in the United States.
 Interestingly enough, 80% of these people don’t know they have it.
 If you feel tired after 8 hours of sleep, you could have sleep apnea.

-If you had trouble sleeping before your type 2 diabetes diagnosis, chances are that your inability to sleep through the night may have contributed to your type 2 diabetes diagnosis.
-In fact, scientist have found a pre-diabetes connection to this particular sleeping disorder.
+If you had trouble sleeping before your type 2 diabetes diagnosis, the chances are that your Inability to sleep through the night may have contributed to your type 2 diagnosis.
+Scientists have found a pre-diabetes connection to this particular sleeping disorder.
 If left untreated, you could be at risk for other cardiovascular diseases.

 Sleep Apnea Definition

 Obstructive sleep apnea (OSA) affects your breathing while sleeping.
-Your sleep is frequently interrupted by the relaxing of your palate, tongue, and larynx.
-This combination relaxes your throat creating a block and prevents you from inhaling oxygen up to 55 seconds.
+Rest is frequently interrupted by the relaxing of the palate, tongue, and larynx.
+This combination relaxes the throat creating a block, preventing you from inhaling oxygen for up to 55 seconds.
 Once the oxygen is cut off, your body triggers a surge where you wake up gasping for air.

-How well you sleep, how many interruptions, and how long theses interruptions persist for, can only be determined by a sleeping study.
+How well you sleep, how many interruptions, and how long these interruptions persist can only be determined by a sleeping study.